poljyotisaikia2229/advanced-programming-assignments/README.md

-Assignment 1: Write a C program to analyze time complexities in constant time, linear time and quadratic time.
-Increase the size of input to check the time consumed.Assignment 19: Simple Digital Counter & Theme Toggle App
+Assignment 19: Simple Digital Counter & Theme Toggle App

 Build a single-screen mobile application using React Native.
 The app functions as a digital counter that allows users to increment, decrement, and reset a number displayed on the screen.
 To make the app more interactive, it must also include a "Theme Toggle" button that switches the screen's background and text colors between a Light Mode and a Dark Mode.